Scaling the CZ Biohub model to pursue the toughest and most important scientific challenges.

 STEVE QUAKE, PRESIDENT, CZ BIOHUB NETWORK

 Steve Quake served as CZ Biohub founding co-President, with Joe DeRisi, from 2016–2021.
-In 2022, Quake transitioned into his new role as president of the CZ Biohub Network, and is leading an initiative to replicate the Biohub model in new locations and bring together leading scientific and technology institutions to pursue grand scientific challenges.
+In 2022, Quake transitioned into new roles, as head of Science at the Chan Zuckerberg Initiative, and as president of the CZ Biohub Network.
+As CZ Biohub Network president, Quake is leading an initiative to replicate the Biohub model in new locations and bring together leading scientific and technology institutions to pursue grand scientific challenges.

 Quake, the Lee Otterson Professor of Bioengineering and professor of applied physics at Stanford University, does research at the nexus of biology, physics, and technology development.
 He has invented many measurement tools for biology, including new DNA sequencing technologies that have enabled rapid analysis of the human genome, as well as microfluidic devices that allow scientists to efficiently isolate individual cells and decipher their gene expression.
 Quake is also well known for his work inventing new diagnostic tools, including the first noninvasive prenatal test for Down syndrome and other aneuploidies; that test is rapidly replacing risky invasive approaches such as amniocentesis, and millions of women each year now benefit from this approach.
 His innovations have helped to radically accelerate the pace of biology and have made medicine safer by replacing invasive biopsies with simple blood tests.
 Quake’s early work in genome sequencing is highlighted in Euan Angus Ashley’s 2021 book, The Genome Odyssey: Medical Mysteries and the Incredible Quest to Solve Them.

 AMY HERR, CHIEF TECHNOLOGY OFFICER, CZ BIOHUB NETWORK